gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

     func();
 }
 ```
+[Run this example on Coliru](http://coliru.stacked-crooked.com/a/921de6cee166ed2a) (sorry godbolt, you can't run code yet)

 That's the power of reflection + reification.
+You can generate new classes that changes their implementation according to our lambda.

 Note that this implementation is minimal for the sake of simplicity and does not handle some caveats, such as the lifetime of references sent to `bind(...)`.